ivanqenk/my-planet-movies/README.md

-# this repo was created only to show the my planet test.
+# this repo was created only to do some tests.